rhu2001/MCTSTicTacToe/README.md

 **2. Expansion**

-In the expansion phase, the algorithm takes the leaf that was found in selection and adds to its children new nodes containing all possible game states that can be obtained by making one move on the former leaf's game state.
-The algorithm then returns a random child of the former leaf.
+In the expansion phase, the algorithm takes the node that was found in selection and adds to its children a new node representing a random game state than can immediately succeed the former node and that is not already in the former node's children.
+The algorithm then returns the newly created node.

 **3. Simulation/Rollout**